Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 Pillows can be great for keeping your spine in proper alignment and help ensure your comfort all night long.
 You don’t want to sleep on a mountain of pillows that will throw your neck and back out of alignment.
 Instead, you want your spine and head to be as well aligned as possible.

 For side sleepers, a pillow between the knees should help the spine stay in a neutral position and prevent twisting.
-Side sleepers can generally have thicker pillows, but stomach and back sleepers typically need a cushion with a smaller profile.
+Underneath the head, side sleepers can generally have thicker pillows, as the pillow will need to fill in the space from the neck to the end of the shoulder, but stomach and back sleepers typically need a cushion with a smaller profile to keep the spine as straight as possible.

 Consult with your doctor to make sure you’re using pillows to support you properly and not doing your spine any harm by putting it at an inappropriate angle.
 A lack of knowledge could lead to increased pain or discomfort.